 - Provincial-federal relations with respect to lotteries and other forms of legal gambling

-- Pathological and problem gambling, how it is measured, assessed, treated
+- Pathological and problem gambling, and how it is measured, assessed, treated

 - Operational and regulatory models of legal gambling in Canada

-- The status of First Nations gambling in Canada
+- The status of Indigenous gaming in Canada

 - The gambling-crime nexus